U.S. Route 95 in Nevada

 U.S. Route 95 (US 95) is a major U.S. highway traversing the U.S. state of Nevada from north to south directly through Las Vegas and providing connections to both Carson City (via US 50) and Reno (via Interstate 80).
-US 95 is cosigned with Interstate 80 for 95 mi between a junction in Trinity and Winnemucca before heading north into Oregon at McDermitt.
+US 95 is cosigned with Interstate 80 for 95 mi between Winnemucca and a junction 32 miles north of Fallon before heading north into Oregon at McDermitt.
 At 646.71 mi, it is the longest highway in Nevada.

 Along much of its course through Nevada, US 95 has signs designating it as the Veterans Memorial Highway.
-A portion of the route in Las Vegas northwest of downtown is also called the Oran K. Gragson Freeway, named for the Las Vegas mayor who advocated for construction of that portion of freeway in the 1960s.
+A portion of the route in Las Vegas northwest of downtown is also called the Oran K. Gragson Freeway, named for Las Vegas mayor Oran K. Gragson who advocated for construction of that portion of freeway in the 1960s.